Sumitra-das-guptta/EER-diagram/README.md

 # EER-diagram

 ## Best Practices of ER Diagram:
+- Think hard about the best ways to diagram information for your specific business
 - Remove vague, redundant or unnecessary relationships between entities.
 - Provide a precise and appropriate name for each entity, attribute, and relationship in the diagram.
 Terms that are simple and familiar always beats vague, technical-sounding words.
 In naming entities, remember to use singular nouns.
 However, adjectives may be used to distinguish entities belonging to the same class (part-time employee and full-time employee, for example).
 Meanwhile attribute names must be meaningful, unique, system-independent, and easily understandable.
 - Never connect a relationship to another relationship.